-Lately, with all of my itching bites, I dread bedtime when all the itching seems to worsen.
+Lately, I dread bedtime with all of my itching bites when all the itching seems to worsen.
 We’re hoping the extensive fumigation will have eliminated the issue.
 Hopefully, we’ll know that I don’t get any new evidence of the dust mite allergy over the next few days.

-Last night, on WhatsApp we spoke to friends Rita and Gerhard from the state of Washington, USA.
+Last night, on WhatsApp, we spoke to friends Rita and Gerhard from Washington, USA.
 Years ago, they stumbled across our site and eventually came to Marloth Park when they’d read so much as to how we love it here.
-When they came in 2018 and stayed for a few months, we had an opportunity to meet them and we hit it off, so well that we became fast friends, spending lots of fabulous times together.
+When they arrived in 2018 and stayed for a few months, we had an opportunity to meet them, and we hit it off so well that we became fast friends, spending lots of fabulous times together.

-At some point, we may decide to apply for a retirement visa as well, eliminating the hassle of having to leave every three months when we come here.
+At some point, we may decide to apply for a retirement visa, eliminating the hassle of having to leave every three months when we come here.
 This doesn’t mean we’d live here permanently.
-It simply means we can come and stay for six or nine months every few years without the hassle.
+It simply means we can go and stay for six or nine months every few years without the hassle.
 We shall see.
 As with everything right now, plans are up-in-the-air due to Covid-19.

-It looks like they may have their retirement visa finalized by May and will be able to return for another few months’ stay.
-Recently, we found out from dear friends Kathy and Don, they will be able to return to Marloth Park in July.
-That’s a long time away, but hopefully, we’ll all be able to get together again, as more and more friends eventually return to Marloth Park, especially, after receiving their Covid-19 vaccinations.
+Recently, we found out from dear friends Kathy and Don.
+It looks like they may have their retirement visa finalized by May and will be able to return for another few months’ stays.
+They will be able to return to Marloth Park in July.; That’s a long time away, but hopefully, we’ll all be able to get together again, as more and more friends eventually return to Marloth Park, especially after receiving their Covid-19 vaccinations.

 Also, we’re thrilled Linda and Ken will be back in Marloth Park for a few days.
 Saturday night, we’ll all dine at Jabula, and Monday night’s dinner will be hosted at our house.